toxiicdev/CloudflareRIPGen/README.md

 This little script auto-generates NGINX Cloudflare Real IP Config.

-I've created this small and simple script, as cloudflare may change its IP Addresses often.
+I've created this small and simple script, as cloudflare may change IP Addresses often.

 # Usage